tirkarthi/tirkarthi.github.io/_posts/2019-09-18-london-python-dev-sprints.md

 ### Getting to Chennai

 I could also list down the cultural shifts to me as I got to London.
 I got to flight early and was just shopping around given the frugal part of me.
-I also did the worst possible mistake of not sleeping at the plane and went on to watch 5 seasons of Chernobyl consecutively which lead to a Chernobyl in my own sleep cycle for few days.
+I also did the worst possible mistake of not sleeping at the plane and went on to watch 5 episodes of Chernobyl consecutively which lead to a Chernobyl in my own sleep cycle for few days.

 * I overpacked since it's firs time and will *try* to be more organised for future events which means I bought less chocolate back home :(
 * Eating with spoon given that in India I always used to eat by hand.
 I sometimes ordered very different things.
 Sometimes I didn't know the difference and ate out of order ;)